Information on the transition from the insurance-based fire services levy to the Fire Services Property Levy.

 A document issued by a building surveyor stating the building is suitable for occupation.
 It is not evidence that the building complies with the Building Act or building regulations.

 A document showing who owns the property, the size of the land and whether there are any limitations on the title such as mortgages, easements or encumbrances.

 Property zoned and used as office buildings, shops and retail premises.

 Areas of a property used by and belonging jointly to all owners of a property.
 This applies to such properties as apartment blocks or multi-dwelling complexes.

-Each owner in a block of flats has shares in the company that owns the land and the building.
-The owners receive a parcel of the shares with rights attached.
-Each owner is entitled to exclusive occupation of a flat, but is subject to the company’s Memoranda and Articles of Association.
+Each resident in a block of flats owns a parcel of shares in a company established under the Commonwealth Corporations Act 2001.
+This company owns the land and the building.
+Each shareholder is entitled to exclusive occupation of a flat, but is subject to the company’s constitution (formerly called the memorandum and articles of association) and any by-laws.
 These documents should be carefully examined for any restrictions.